igordall/EPFL_IKEA/README.md

 We divided the training data on an 80/20 basis, using 80% for training the model and the remaining 20% for testing.
 The results presented in the table above reflect this division.
 Although the regression model performs slightly better than other traditional models, it only exhibits moderate capability in accurately identifying sentence difficulties, with Precision and Recall values of 44% and 45%, respectively.
 This indicates that the model's predictions are correct 44% of the time when it predicts difficulty, and it successfully identifies 45% of all actual difficulties.

 To better understand potential errors, we will examine the confusion matrix for an overview and then delve into specific misclassification.
-The confusion matrix indicates a pronounced tendency to misclassify sentences in the middle difficulty range (B2 to C1).
+The confusion matrix, based on predicted and actual values, indicates a pronounced tendency to misclassify sentences in the middle difficulty range (B2 to C1).
 These sentences likely share more overlapping features with neighboring classes compared to those at the extremes, which tend to be more distinct.

 <img width="462" alt="Capture d’écran 2024-05-18 à 16 56 37" src="https://github.com/igordall/EPFL_IKEA/assets/153678341/a8df770f-2c11-4a0e-b3fa-660cbdb4f858">